 Turning local relationships into partnerships that benefit you both (and earn you links) can require some creativity, but it can be a useful way to increase awareness of your brand and earn some valuable links at the same time.

 4. Look for Sponsorship Opportunities.

-There are definitely events and organizations in your industry that seek sponsorships.
-Becoming a sponsor will cost you money, but the money pays off both in good will from the community that appreciates those events or organizations, along with links back your website and mentions of your brand in any materials associated with the event or put out by the organization in relation to your sponsorship.
+Look for events and organizations in your industry that seek sponsorships.
+Becoming a sponsor will cost you money, but the money pays off both in good will from the community that appreciates those events or organizations, along with links back to your website and mentions of your eCommerce brand in any materials associated with the event or organization.

 This is a good way to earn karma and good PR along with links.